bioidiap/bob.bio.spear/doc/implementation.rst

 1. Voice Activity Detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This step aims to filter out the non speech part.
-Depending on the configuration file, several routines can be enabled or disabled.
+Depending on the configuration file,
+several routines can be enabled or disabled.
+The annotator reads the sound data and produces a boolean mask array indicating if
+there is voice or not at each audio sample

 * Energy-based VAD
 * 4Hz Modulation energy based VAD